annarabeony/anna-portfolio/projects/ellie-blog-ui-kit.md

 ## Style Guide

 Typography is an important part of visual design in my opinion.
 First of all, typography defines how the user will read the text, thanks to how the hierarchy was built.
-Typography allows information hierarchy.

 Then I've used a primary color and several shades of grey.
 I've also used icons from [Eva Icons,](https://akveo.github.io/eva-icons/#/) an icon set that I like a lot.